 How To Keep Up Your Dry January Momentum

 Are you one of the 6.5 million Brits pledging to take part in Dry January this year?
-If so, no doubt you’ve noticed some benefits: many people report better sleep, higher productivity levels and weight loss after a month off the booze.
-The question is: what happens next?
-Below we highlight some of the ways to continue the momentum post-January – whether you’ve been inspired to simply cut down on alcohol or go fully teetotal.
+If so, no doubt you’ll notice some benefits: many people report better sleep, higher productivity levels and weight loss after a month off the booze.
+But if you’re struggling to keep up momentum, fear not: below we share some tips and tricks on going teetotal.

 Keep Up Your Dry January Momentum: How To Cut Down On Alcohol

 There are numerous apps out there to help track and reward your efforts.
 Try Dry, the app from Alcohol Change UK, records the calories and money you save by cutting out alcohol, as well as keeping track of your current and best ever dry streaks.
 And why not treat yourself to a little gift with all that money you saved?
 If you’re looking to connect with a community, meanwhile, try I Am Sober or Sober Grid, which both offer peer support.
 Some people also find mindfulness apps such as Headspace, Calm and Insight Timer a good alternative to alcohol for stress relief.

 Looking for a dry-er January rather than going the whole hog?
 Give mindful drinking a go.
 ‘Mindful drinking is all about balance and it’s not about cutting out alcohol completely,’ explains Camille Vidal, founder of mindful drinking platform La Maison Wellness.
 ‘It’s about understanding and empowering our relationship with alcohol so we can decide to say yes or no, when we want and how we want.’
 There are several initiatives surrounding this lifestyle trend, such as Club Soda, which bills itself as a community for the sober-curious.